Overview

 null

-The null type, not expressed in a type annotation, consists of the null value.
+The null type consists of the null value.

 String